return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_guc_c.rst

 This is a wrapper to create an object for use with the GuC.
 In order to use it inside the GuC, an object needs to be pinned lifetime, so we allocate both some backing storage and a range inside the Global GTT.
-We must pin it in the GGTT somewhere other than than [0, GUC_WOPCM_TOP) because that range is reserved inside GuC.
+We must pin it in the GGTT somewhere other than than [0, GUC ggtt_pin_bias) because that range is reserved inside GuC.

 .. _`intel_guc_allocate_vma.return`: